vtex/faststore/docs/components-architecture.md

   },
 } as Meta
 ```
-> Don't spread the props on component template.
+> Don't spread the props on the component template.

 A default template for the story `.mdx` file: